layne74/SnakeGame/README.md

 You can use the arrow keys on your keyboard to direct the snake.
 Collect food and dont collide with yourself.
 Both the top and bottom walls can be used to reach the opposite side.

+If you feel that is too much effort, fair enough you can play it [here](https://snake-game-ashen.vercel.app/) on vercel.

 ## Author

 - [@layne74](https://github.com/layne74)